Both supply upgrades have been proven to work very well and are easy to install. Get yours on order today!

 7. The radio is completely dead...
 We love this problem.
 Might just have a dead power supply!

 8. There are some modifications that can be made to enhance the receiver

 9. The soldering technology back then was pretty bad and many of the problems today can be associated with cold solder joints.

-Most of these problems can be resolved by a technician with the proper tools and test equipment.
+Most of these problems can be resolved by a technician with the proper tools, test equipment, and of course the knowledge.
 There might be hams in your area that have the ability to make these repairs as well.
 As a part of the services we plan to provide, we will be posting not only these issues but also will be providing links to other sites that address these issues with some clarity.